 Today, craftsman mustard manufacturers are rare, but one of the few that still use traditional stone milling methods, Fallot Moutarderie, is located just south of Dijon.
 I hopped on the train for the 30-minute ride to the village of Beaune, where a pleasant stroll through ancient stone-paved streets brought me to their factory.
-In their museum, I tried my hand at grinding mustard seeds and adding vinegar to make my own mustard, but the best part was their retail store, which offered a mind-boggling array of mustards.
+In their museum, I tried my hand at grinding mustard seeds and adding vinegar to make my own mustard, but the best part was their retail store, which offered a mind-boggling array of mustard.
 Fallot produces more than 60 varieties, including Bourgogne (Burgundy), gingerbread, tarragon, black currant, basil, walnut, honey and balsamic, and black peppercorn.
 I tried them all, but my favorite was still their traditional Moutarde de Dijon.

 With my taste for mustard sated, it was time to turn my attention to the cheeses of the Burgundy region.
-Back in Dijon, Florence treated me to a tour of Gaugy Frommagerie, a family owned cheese-maker since 1946.
+Florence treated me to a tour of Gaugry Frommagerie, a family owned cheese-maker since 1946.
 Gaugry specializes in the production of washed rind soft cheeses such as Epoisses, Langres, Cendré de Vergy, Plaisir au Chablis, Petit Gaugry, and Soumentrain.
 Because these “soft” cheeses are neither heated or pressed, they have a creamy and smooth consistency, and may even be runny when completely mature.
 The “washed rind” refers to cheeses that are washed with salt water and brushed in order to develop a mature rind.
 In some cases, alcohol or wine is added to the brine; Epoisses, for example, is matured with Marc de Bourgogne.
 And while each has its own distinct flavor, all are extremely strong – some might even say stinky – cheeses.
-At the end of out tour, I mustered up my courage and sampled several.
+At the end of our tour, I mustered up my courage and sampled several.
 Once I got past the strong smell, I found I quite liked the flavor.

 It was time for Florence and I to part, but I wasn’t yet done with Dijon.
 I extended my stay for an additional two days and began exploring on my own.
 On the “Owl’s Trail” I learned about the history and architecture of Dijon.
 Named for an ancient image of an owl that was carved into the facade of the Parish of Notre-Dame, brass arrows with the silhouette of an owl have been embedded into the pavement, making this self-guided walking tour easy to follow.
 I sat for hours in squares, watching French life pass by, and nosed around the city’s many art galleries.
 I even enjoyed a female quartet that performed at a sidewalk cafe as part of Dijon’s summer concert series.